MicrosoftDocs/CortanaSkillsKit/docs/skills/mva22-hello-world.md

 ![Test Bot](../media/images/mva22_test_02.png)

-No matter what you respond to the `What can I help you with today?` query,the test will ask `What can I help you with today?`.
-Again, no matter how you respond, it will then put you into a guided conversation about booking travel.
+No matter what you respond to the `What can I help you with today?` query, the test will ask `Where would you like to travel to?`.
+This is the start of a guided conversation about booking a trip.
 It's not actually doing anything on the backend.
 You can book any trip you like, as this sample shows.

 ![Test trip booking](../media/images/mva22_sample_trip.png)